Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

 This class is responsible for the startup and global logic.

 ### Framework.UI
-This namespace represents the presentation (user interface) module of your project.
+This namespace represents the presentation (user interface) module.

 **UIAudioTheme** -
 This class is responsible for the audio theme.